sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 Read Text Files
 ----------------------------------------

-Below is a sample workflow which contains ``Read Text Files`` processor in Fire Insights.
-It demonstrates usage of ``Read Text`` Files node to read content of Text files from a given path.
-Data from all files would be displayed together in single column.
-Each line of data in files would represent one record in the output.
+Below is a sample workflow which contains the ``Read Text Files`` processor in Fire Insights.
+It demonstrates the usage of ``Read Text`` Files node to read the content of Text files from a given path.
+Data from all the files would be displayed together in a single column.
+Each line of data in the files would represent one record in the output.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset using ``Read Text Files`` node.
-Dataset can be from a single file or from a set of files from a directory.
+*	Reads incoming dataset using the ``Read Text Files`` node.
+Dataset can belong to a single file or a set of files from a directory.
-* 	Print content of all Text Files in single outgoing dataset using Print Node.
-Each line of data in Text Files would be listed as a record in output.
+* 	Print the contents of all Text Files in a single outgoing dataset using the Print Node.
+Each line of data in the Text Files would be listed as a record in output.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/readtextfiles-demo-workflow.png
    :alt: readtextfiles_node_userguide